joelpurra/recap/talks/prediction-and-control.md

     - Reached 20% voter shift.
     - That margin can change about 25% of elections worldwide.
   - Behavioral insights team.
-    - UK group created by David Camron.
+    - UK group created by David Cameron.
     - "The nudge unit."
     - Use behavioral research to encourage people to make "the right decisions" in their life.
 (As defined by the government.)
     - The US are creating their own group.
-  - Optmization.
+  - Optimization.
     - For websites, it's easy.
       - Google wants you to use their services more.
       - Facebook wants you to spend more time, click on more items.